zzonyo/trust-docs-test/source/index.html.md

  Signature Computing, transmit the two parameters below into cryptographic hash: strings needed to be computed, API SecretKey.
 Get the signature computing result and get it encoded with Base 64 code standard.

 Add computed value into the Signature parameter in API request.
-Please note the computed value has to encoded into URI code.
+Please note  the computed value SHOULD NOT be encoded into URL cdoe.